Mythical Animals in Chinese Culture

 Dragon Qiu Long

-There are many different versions with regard to Qiu Long’s looks, but the consensus is that Qiu Long is the baby or the teenager dragon.
+There are many different versions with regard to Qiu Long’s looks, but the consensus is that Qiu Long is the baby or the teenage dragon.

 Dragon Pan Long

-In ancient Chinese buildings, Pan Long is widely coiled in pillars and beams, meaning to protect people living inside from any types of injury.
+In ancient Chinese buildings, Pan Long is widely coiled in pillars and beams, meaning to protect people living inside from any type of injury.

-Phenix is a big, colorful bird with miraculous power, whose feather constituted five Chinese Characters: virtue, righteousness, courtesy, benevolence and faith.
+Phoenix is a big, colorful bird with miraculous power, whose feather constituted five Chinese Characters: virtue, righteousness, courtesy, benevolence, and faith.

 Phenix lives in Phenix trees, eats fresh bamboo, and drinks from fresh springs.
-It never live in a group, nor go to dirty, chaotic places.
+It never lives in a group, nor goes to dirty, chaotic places.